tkrop/go-testing/perm/README.md

 keys in the `ExpectMap` are written as `a-b` and `b-a`.

-In a test, the `TestMap` will usually be defined via a function expecting a mock handler to permutate the mock call setup:
+In a test, the `TestMap` will usually be defined via a function expecting a mock handler to create a permutation of the mock call setup:

 ```go
 func SetupPermTestABCD(mocks *mock.Mocks) *perm.Test {